Webhooks

 Security (HMAC Validation)

-Verify the X-PredictaID-Signature header to ensure the request came from us.
+Verify the X-PredictAid-Signature header to ensure the request came from PredictaID.

 - Create an HMAC-SHA256 hash using your configured Webhook Secret.